Mos7mos7/social_network_Flask/README.md

 # Flask-Social-Networking
 This is a Small Social Networking website developed using Flask and Peewee.
 It uses Jinja-2 templating engine.

+it is inspired by treehouse course teached by the amazing kenneth love

 #Requirements

   pip install -r requirements.txt